harmonicalchemy/modular-emacs/README.md

 Many of the default packages installed with this project will not work with previous versions of Emacs.
 Also the security of older Emacs and packages is Horrendous!
 Recently, some of the older packages were removed from the updated MELPA and the entire site is TLS enabled now!
 These new features are vital for being reasonably safe going forward from 2018 onward, so I decided not to support lesser versions of Emacs...

-> **Warning:** If you have a really old version of Emacs currently installed you should backup all emacs related files: _(i.e.,_ `.emacs` `.emacs.d`_)_ located in your $HOME directory.
-Simply move them into a temporary directory of your choice before upgrading below...
-If you have saved key  etc., you can get them back later as long as the modules they invoke have also been updated and work with Emacs V26.1...
+> **Warning:** If you have a really old version of Emacs currently installed, it may break after you update Emacs below...
+Therefore before trying any of this out, first you should record the current version of Emacs you are using, and backup all previous emacs related files: _(i.e.,_ `.emacs` `.emacs.d`_)_ located in your $HOME directory.

+> Simply COPY your entire: **`~/.emacs.d`** directory _(and/or_ **`~/.emacs`** _file)_ into a temporary directory of your choice before upgrading below... _(or compress and make a `.zip` or `.gz` archive file)_  This will be your safety net for coming back later if you decide you are not ready to upgrade.
+Don't move or touch your original Emacs files, as you will try them out with your new Upgraded version of Emacs...
+If anything goes wrong, you will be able to reverse everythig back no problem! _(Note: before restoring your backups, you will have to downgrade your Emacs back to the version you were on before trying out Modular Emacs)_

 #### Commands to install Emacs on various unix platforms: